angelic-coder19/The_Accountable_Journal/README.md

 5. **Data Management**
 + Fetches entries from /info endpoint
 + Processes search results from /results
-+ Implements entry deletion with confirmation
++ Implements entry deletion with confirmation as a flash message.

 ### Statistical Visualization
 ```